-Tuck the blanket securely at the foot of the crib, with just enough length to cover your baby's shoulders.
+Tuck the blanket securely into the foot of the mattress, with just enough length to cover your baby's shoulders.
 Then place your baby in the crib, near the foot, covered loosely with the blanket.
 Don't cover your baby's head.

-- Baby should sleep alone.
+Baby should sleep alone in his or her own crib, bassinet or other surface designed for infants.
 Adult beds aren't safe for infants.
 A baby can become trapped and suffocate between the headboard slats, the space between the mattress and the bed frame, or the space between the mattress and the wall.

 Offer a pacifier.
 Sucking on a pacifier at naptime and bedtime may reduce the risk of SIDS.
-One caveat — if you're breast-feeding, wait to offer a pacifier until your baby is 1 month old and you've settled into an effective nursing routine.
+One caveat — if you're breast-feeding, wait to offer a pacifier until your baby is 3 to 4 weeks old and you've settled into an effective nursing routine.

-- Corwin MJ.
-Sudden infant death syndrome. http://www.uptodate.com/home/index.html.
-Accessed March 31, 2011.
+- Sudden infant death syndrome.
+American Lung Association. http://www.lung.org/lung-disease/sudden-infant-death-syndrome/.
+Accessed March 14, 2014.

-- Moon RY, et al. SIDS and other sleep-related infant deaths: Expansion of recommendations for a safe infant sleep environment.
+- Task Force on Sudden Infant Death Syndrome.
+SIDS and other sleep-related infant deaths: Updated 2016 recommendations for a safe infant sleeping environment.
 Pediatrics.
-2011;128:1030. www.pediatrics.org/cgi/doi/10.1542/peds.2011-2284.
-Accessed Oct.
-18, 2011.
+2016;138:e20162938.